 The first strand is the need to understand the causes of conflict, particularly when there may be economic elements in those causes.
-As we have seen, such economic elements include the liberal view that trade promotes peace; the mercantilist-Leninist view that war is the continuation of economic competition by other means; and the explanation of civil war in poor countries as often driven by attempts to control natural resources like oil or diamonds8.
-Also institutionalists would see conflict as likely because of the vested interest s in the MIC.
-Tough interestingly in the Cold War the last thing anyone wanted was to use some of the advanced weapons systems in earnest -they often did not work, as in the case of early cruise missiles.
+As we have seen, such economic elements include the liberal view that trade promotes peace; the mercantilist-Leninist view that war is the continuation of economic competition by other means; and the explanation of civil war in poor countries as often driven by attempts to control natural resources like oil or diamonds.
+Also institutionalists would see conflict as likely because of the vested interest is in the MIC.
+Though interestingly in the Cold War the last thing anyone wanted was to use some of the advanced weapons systems in earnest -they often did not work, as in the case of early cruise missiles.

 Most economists have tended to ignore issues of conflict and security, often assuming exogenous provision of property rights.
-That there is a sovereign or state whose duties include protecting the society from the violence or invasion of other societies and establishing a legal system which administers justice and enables exchange and investment to proceed with security9.
+That there is a sovereign or state whose duties include protecting the society from the violence or invasion of other societies and establishing a legal system which administers justice and enables exchange and investment to proceed with security.
 This may be a reasonable first approximation for some times and places, but is certainly not for others, including much of the world today.
-However, there is now a fairly large literature concerned with endogenous property rights .
+However, there is now a fairly large literature concerned with endogenous property rights.
 When conflict is an option, the resulting distribution of property reflects agents' ability to protect their resources from others or steal resources from others.
 The simplest models have individuals who can allocate their time between investment in growing food, stealing food from others and defending the food they have from theft by others.
 Typically the models will have a number of agents each subject to a budget constraint, with production possibilities for various goods, including military ones and exchange possibilities.
-This includes attempts to understand civil wars, Collier (2000), Gershenson et al. (2000), Sambanis (2002); to integrate the models of production and exchange with models of conflict and struggle, Rider (2002); to understand intervention in conflicts by third parties (Siqueira 2002); to consider issues of terrorism, organised crime, postconflict demobilisation and reconstruction, etc.
+This includes attempts to understand civil wars, Collier (2000), Gershenson et al. (2000), Sambanis (2002); to integrate the models of production and exchange with models of conflict and struggle, Rider (2002); to understand intervention in conflicts by third parties (Siqueira 2002); to consider issues of terrorism, organised crime, postconflict demobilisation and reconstruction, etc. A common formulation is that the moment in time a single firm, which produced the killer application, tends to dominate the market; but when innovation is rapid their dominance is precarious Netscape fell to Microsoft and Yahoo fell to Google.
+Bresnahan and Greenstein (1999) discuss some of these issues